 Part of the challenge of travelling to less common places is that there are usually limited ways of doing things.
 After Bulgaria my plan was to head to the Republic of Macedonia next and there were definitely some challenges ahead.
-Before heading to Melnik, my last stop in Bulgaria, I had wrongly assumed that crossing the border with public transport would be somewhat straightforward.
+Before heading to Melnik, my last stop in Bulgaria, I had wrongly assumed that crossing the southern border with public transport would be somewhat straightforward.
 Not so much.

 Between Bulgaria and Macedonia there are three border crossings.
 The main tourist route between the two countries is the northern border crossing that joins the two country’s capitals, Sofia and Skopje.
-The town of Melnik however, is tucked away in the country’s deep south-west, right by the country’s southern borders with Greece and Macedonia.
+The town of Melnik however, is tucked away in the country’s deep south-west, right by the country’s southern borders with Greece and Rep. of Macedonia.
 I had hoped to take the southern border crossing not far from Melnik but had no idea how difficult it would turn out to be.

 After I had done some snooping around on the internet for information and schedules, I thought I had come up with a tenuous plan.
 It appeared that I could reach the small city of Strumica in Macedonia from Melnik but I didn’t have much confidence in the information I had found.
 The unappealing alternative was to head all the way back to Sofia and then across to Skopje but that meant a lot of backtracking.
 So I decided to take a risk and head for Strumica.

 Melnik is not very accessible by public transport with just a few daily buses to the slightly larger town of Sandanski.
 From Sandanski, there were buses to some border towns but nothing across to Macedonia.
 I could have maybe taken a taxi into Macedonia from the border towns but felt it was too risky.
 Instead, I could get from Sandanski to Blagoevgrad which had a large regional bus station and a daily bus at 16.30 that went to Strumica.
 Theoretically.